hsinyentsai/nature-break/README.md

-# Paws For Break!
+# Paws For Break
 ### Introduction

-Paws For Break! is a Chrome extension designed to promote mental-health, lower stress level and improve focus through nature-inspired breaks.
+Paws For Break is a Chrome extension designed to promote mental-health, lower stress level and improve focus through nature-inspired breaks.
 It periodically reminds users to take a pause from work, transporting them to calming, immersive nature scenes